 I loved visiting them and consider these my first jam sessions.

-Alan plays approximately 70 percussion instruments from the world over and has worked and played with many artists such as Madonna, Bryan Ferry, Julian Lennon, Al Jourgensen from Ministry, Brian Wilson and Sam Moore from Sam and Dave I’m a “Soulman” fame and Ian McDonald from King Crimson/Foreigner.
-The list also includes choreographers, poets, painters, filmmakers, writers and assorted artists.
+Alan plays around 70 percussion instruments and has worked and/or played with artists such as Bryan Ferry, Madonna, Julian Lennon, Al Jourgensen, Brian Wilson, Sam Moore and Ian McDonald.
+The list also includes choreographers, poets, painters and filmmakers.